\\\ Cats and Kittens

 Cat entry flaps are perfect for those cats given the option of inside and outside lives.
 Easy to insert into back doors or windows where your cat can hop in and out.

-Sureflap, a trusted long-established firm, makes numerous different styles including the original come-and-go as you please cat entry flap and others that can prevent other cats or pets from entering your home.
+Sureflap, a trusted long-established firm, makes numerous different styles including the original come-and-go cat entry flap and others that can prevent other cats or pets from entering your home.

 This type of sophisticated cat flap identifies your cat using their unique identification microchip, unlocking only for your pet when they enter the home, preventing intruder cats from gaining access.